Assistant Directing

 Did I really say something ‘racist’?

-In the high school bands I teach, we are just beginning to work on Africa: Ceremony, Song and Ritual.
-(Click that link to listen and follow the conductor’s score).
-It is an incredible piece of music written to display some of the beauty and complexity of African music and drumming.
+In the high school where I taught, we were just beginning to work on Africa: Ceremony, Song and Ritual.
+It was an incredible piece of music written to display some of the beauty and complexity of African music and drumming.

 I have two “racist”-related stories to go with our preparation of this piece.
 The first happened several years ago when I invited (and then had to un-invite) an area African drumming group to come to our school to lead a Master Class for our students and open our concert.
 That will be for another post.